radicallyopensecurity/publications/policies-and-protocols/phishing-protocol.md

 16. Responsible person(s)

-The responsibility for the execution of this protocol lies with <…>.
+The responsibility for the execution of this protocol lies with <…> *This should state which person or department is responsible for the execution of this protocol.*

-The ultimate decision-making responsibility in connection with this protocol lies with <…>.
+ The ultimate decision-making responsibility in connection with this protocol lies with <…>. *This should state which person or department has ultimate decision making responsibility for this protocol.*

 17. Applicable law

-<Determine the law that applies to the protocol.
+*Determine the law that applies to the protocol.
 This can either be the national law where USER is established, or if the protocol is prepared for a project aimed at a specific country other than the country where USER is established, you may consider the law of the country where most of the users reside as an option.
 Also, include a determination of the court with jurisdiction based on these considerations.
-This will usually be a district court.>.
+This will usually be a district court.*